fabasoad/linguist-action/README.md

 # Linguist action

-This action uses a JavaScript wrapper for _linguist_ library that is used on GitHub.com to detect blob languages, ignore binary or vendored files, suppress generated files in diffs, and generate language breakdown graphs in _JSON_ format.
+This action uses _linguist_ library that is used on GitHub.com to detect blob languages, ignore binary or vendored files, suppress generated files in diffs, and generate language breakdown graphs in _JSON_ format.

 ## Inputs

-No inputs are needed.
+### `path`

+_[Optional]_ Path to the repository.
+Default `"./"`.

 ## Outputs